 Part II.
 ASSETS

-The selection of eligible assets is performed by the internal E&S advisory and Positive Impact Finance teams according to internal procedures.
-Projects will be added to the report once the issuer has approved and determined an asset as eligible.
+The selection of eligible assets is performed by the internal Positive Impact Finance team according to internal procedures.
+Assets will be added to the report once the issuer has approved and determined an asset as eligible.

 Use of proceeds